PaulWieland/ratgdo/README.md

 # ratgdo

 **NOTICE** Since releasing ratgdo, it was discovered that logic boards with part number 45A**** are not responding to commands.
 Logic boards with part number starting with 050, or 50 do not have this issue.
-I am awaiting a 45A board to trouble shoot the issue.
+Version 2.0a introduces rolling code support which works with 45 series logic boards.

 ratgdo gives you **local** MQTT & dry contact control plus status feedback for your Chamberlain/LiftMaster Security+ 2.0 garage door opener.
 Security+ 2.0 uses an encrypted serial signal to control the door opener's open/close and light functions, which makes it impossible to use Shelly One, Go Control, Insteon I/O linc or any other dry contact relay device to control the door.